OnLinedPaper/olp_submit/README.txt

 ===============================================================================

-INSTRUCTIONS FOR olp_submit_2
+INSTRUCTIONS FOR submit_v2

-olp_submit_2 will largely automate the process of submitting a deviation to dA groups.
+submit_v2 will largely automate the process of submitting a deviation to dA groups.

 - enter your username.
 - enter your password. (this data is deleted when you close the program.)
 - enter the URL of the deviation you want to submit to groups.
 - enter the name of the list you want to use.
-- enter any keywords you want to use, for the same reason as in olp_list_make.
+- enter any keywords you want to use, for the same reason as in list_make.
 - wait for automated submission to finish.
 - manually submit other deviations.